 Flight Paths: Mapping Our Changing Neighborhoods

 In 2015, we embarked on a digital humanities initiative centered on the changing racial and economic demographics of Gary and Northwest Indiana, beginning with the rise of black political power and opportunity in the 1960s, the “flight” of white residents and businesses to the suburbs, and the automation and consequent underemployment of the steel mills.
 Eventually, Flight Paths will be a multimedia initiative to help participants, both regionally and nationally, engage and analyze factors contributing to de-urbanization and the fracturing of neighborhoods, communities, and regions in post-industrial America through the specific example of Gary, Indiana.
 Stories and texts will also help participants consider the opportunities residents found and continue to find in the face of de-urbanization.
 We hope to launch cross-county conversations about what it means to be good neighbors by looking honestly at our past.
 Flight Path team members consist of faculty from Valparaiso University, Indiana University Northwest, Indiana University-Purdue University Indianapolis, and Pacific Lutheran University.
-In December 2016, we received the NEH’s Digital Projects for the Public discovery grant to create a design document for the website.
+In December 2016, we received the NEH’s Digital Projects for the Public discovery grant to create a design document for the website, and in December 2018, we received their Digital Projects for the Public prototyping grant.
 Find Flight Paths stories here.

 This interview by Purdue University Calumet’s Communications Department gives a great introduction to our history and our practice as well as our latest initiative collecting stories in Gary, Indiana.